0

 card with your new member number, log back in My.Scouting.org and input your member ID

-in your profile so the
+in your profile (use the "Manage member ID" function in

 training will be linked with your records.